VideoVerse: Does Your T2V Generator Have World Model Capability to Synthesize Videos?: Construction of VideoVerse Bench

-Unlike existing T2V benchmarks, which construct prompts in a relatively straightforward manner to cover a wide range of visual elements, we argue that a world model level T2V models should not only generate videos that align with the text prompt (e.g., whether the objects appear or whether the attributes such as color and texture are correct), but also demonstrate strong capabilities in understanding the implicit temporal and logical relations among events, as well as the world knowledge such as \textit{Natural Constraints} and \textit{Common Sense}.
-To this end, we define ten evaluation dimensions to assess the quality of generated videos from both static and dynamic perspectives, as illustrated in Fig.~\ref{fig:overview} and detailed in the following sections.
+Unlike existing T2V benchmarks, which construct prompts in a relatively straightforward manner to cover a wide range of visual elements, we argue that a T2V model with world model level capability should not only generate videos that align with the text prompt (e.g., whether the objects appear or whether the attributes such as color and texture are correct), but also demonstrate strong capabilities in understanding the implicit temporal and logical relations among events, as well as the world knowledge such as \textit{Natural Constraints} and \textit{Common Sense}.
+To this end, we define ten evaluation dimensions to assess the quality of generated videos from both static and dynamic perspectives, as illustrated in Fig.~\ref{fig:overview} and detailed in the following.